Play the Drums in GarageBand for iPhone

 Tap the Track Controls button in the control bar, tap Track Settings, then tap Velocity Sensitivity.

-On iPhone 8, iPhone 7 or iPhone 6s, tap the Settings button in the control bar to access Track Controls, tap Track Settings, then tap Velocity Sensitivity.
+On iPhone SE, iPhone 8, iPhone 7 or iPhone 6s, tap the Settings button in the control bar to access Track Controls, tap Track Settings, then tap Velocity Sensitivity.

 Tap the sensitivity level you want to use for the drums.

 Adjust electronic drum kit sounds